JPiljug/pyNFFT/README.md

 # pyNFFT
 A ctypes based Python Interface for [NFFT C library](https://github.com/NFFT/nfft).
-The implementation is modelled after the already existing Interface to the nfft in Julia with [NFFT C library](https://github.com/NFFT/NFFT3.jl) to allow a smooth ztransition for existing users.
+The implementation is modelled after the already existing Interface to the nfft in Julia with [NFFT3.jl](https://github.com/NFFT/NFFT3.jl) to allow a smooth transition for existing users.

 `pyNFFT` provides the following fast algorithms:
 - nonequispaced fast Fourier transform (NFFT)